edwelker/eddie-brag/README.md

 # eddie-brag

-Staff-level professional accomplishment tracker for performance reviews.
+Staff-level professional accomplishment tracker for performance reviews and career progression.

 ## What This Is